 Tenants and skiffs shall be stored on board larger vessels when possible.
 Otherwise they must be kept off the docks.
 No dock boxes, steps, etc. can be installed without permission from Sandwich Marina.

-It is the Tenant’s responsibility to dispose of boat covers, paint cans, shrink-wrap plastics, etc. other than at the Sandwich Marina facility.
+It is the Tenant’s responsibility to dispose of boat covers, paint cans, shrink-wrap plastics, large waste or hazardous materials, etc. other than at the Sandwich Marina facility.

 Advertising or soliciting shall not be permitted in any part of Sandwich Marina.

-Noise shall be kept to a minimum at all times.
+Noise shall be kept to a minimum at all times, curfew 8 p.m. to 8 a.m. .
 Tenants shall use discretion in operating engines, generators, radios and television sets, so as not to create a nuisance or disturbance.
 Boats shall not engage while tied to docks for testing or otherwise.

 Dogs will be admitted to Sandwich Marina only under leash, and must not run loose on the grounds or other people’s boats.
 Owner must remove all wasted caused by dogs.